I used to struggle with balance.

 My Official Bio: (written in 3rd person, as if someone else wrote it)

 Sandy Cooper is the Leader of Women’s Ministry at New Life Church in Louisville, a Bible study teacher, and author of her personal blog, The Scoop on Balance (www.thescooponbalance.com).
-Her passion is to encourage women to live a life of balance through intimacy with God and hearing His voice in everyday life.
-Her greatest accomplishments include surviving the death of her 9-month-old son (Noah), surviving a seven-year battle with clinical depression, and finding a laundry system that actually works (the search for which may or may not have contributed to the depression).
+Her passion is to encourage women to know their priorities and live their priorities.
+Her greatest accomplishments include surviving the death of her 9-month-old son (Noah), surviving an on-going battle with clinical depression, and finding a laundry system that actually works (the search for which may or may not have contributed to the depression).
 She lives in Louisville, Kentucky with Jon (her husband of 23 years) and her three living children Rebekah (18), Elijah (15) and Elliana (10).
 But she longs for her eternal home where laundry piles will cease, life’s battles will make perfect sense, she will be reunited with Noah and stand face-to-face with the God who sustained her through it all.